 - Go back to the channel in Settings > API Integrations and use the Activate Listings button to publish and activate the listing.

 - Open a new incognito or private mode browser and go look at the guest view of the listing -- make sure the descriptions, photos, amenities all look right, do a couple of quotes and look at the numbers, calendar, etc.

 - Go to the channel in Settings > API Integrations and use the Change Property Mapping button to include the new property in the feed.

 - Wait 24-48 hours for the property to feed across to Vrbo.
 It's not a push integration like Air/TA so you have to wait for this step.
-If you're still in the integration phase with Vrbo, you can contact your integration specialist and have them doing an immediate pull.
+If you're still in the integration phase with Vrbo, you can contact your integration specialist and have them do an immediate pull.

 - Log in to Vrbo and find your new property on the "Incomplete Listings" tab.
 Do a subscription there, pay the listing fee, and finish.
-Your new property should now be visible on Vrbo, and syncing with OwnerRez via the API like your other properties.
+Your new property should now be visible on Vrbo and syncing with OwnerRez via the API like your other properties.